Vitor-OP/FMCW-simulation/README.md

      - Class-oriented code structure for easy customization and reusability.
      - Simulates radar behavior using TI SDK configuration files, providing insights into how specific settings affect radar operation.

-## Requirements

-- Python 3.x
-- Jupyter Notebook
-- Dependencies listed in `requirements.txt` (if included)

-## How to Use

-1. Clone the repository:
-   git clone <repository-url>
-2. Install necessary dependencies: pip install -r requirements.txt
-3. Open the notebooks in Jupyter: jupyter notebook

 ## Parameter Descriptions

 Each notebook contains inline comments explaining parameter choices and calculations.
 In particular, `From-Parameters-Chirp-Simulation.ipynb` includes detailed explanations for each radar parameter to help users understand the simulation's behavior and outcomes.